Friendshao/Friendshao.github.io/docs/publist.md

 <a name="collaboration"></a>
 <big>**&nbsp; &nbsp; &#9654; Collaboration Papers**</big>

 0. A.G.
+Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [Searches for
+Binary Mergers with Sub-solar Mass Components in Data from the First Part of LIGO-Virgo-KAGRA's Fourth Observing Run](https://arxiv.org/abs/2605.05444), arXiv:2605.05444

+0. A.G.
 Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [Narrowband
 searches for continuous gravitational waves from known pulsars in the first two parts of the fourth LIGO-Virgo-KAGRA observing